MysteryBlokHed/databind/README.md

 ## Features

 - Multiple function definitions in a single file
+- Tagging functions in-code
 - Shorthand to call functions without namespace prefix (`func_1` instead of `namespace:func_1`)
 - Transpile single files or entire folders
+- Define text replacements for long and repeated lines of code
+- While loops
 - Variable definitions via scoreboards
 - Shorthand for objective creation
 - Shorthand for testing variables in `if` commands